 Phobjikha Valley, Bhutan

 With an elevation ranging from 2,800 to 4,000 meters, Phobjikha valley in Bhutan is known for its gorgeousness and timeless scenic splendor.
 The beauty of the Phobikha valley is at its peak during the spring season; when the various rhododendron blossoms are found in abundance.
-The valley is mostly mixed conifers vegetation accompanied by the cool breeze of cold temperate climatic conditions.
+And in late Autumn when the birds of heaven (Black Necked Crane) arrive in sweet deluge after the monsoon.

 The Journey to Phobjikha valley